Pictured cutting the ribbon is Licking County Health Commissioner and MHA Board member Joe Ebel

 When the department received the 85-year-old building on Price Road as a donation from the Licking County commissioners in January, it opened up new opportunities to make improvements, he said.

-The new clinic will be more efficient and will offer patients more privacy.
+The new clinic will be more efficient by using MedSpa Software and will offer patients more privacy.
 They have their own waiting room in a separate wing, Ebel said.

 The various clinics were spread out around the health department building during the renovation, and it’s been great to bring everything back together, Ebel said.